Felty SyndromeSymptoms, Doctors, Treatments, Advances & More

 Some people benefit from removal of their spleen (splenectomy).

-Vadim Gorodetskiy practices in Moscow, Russian Federation.
+Vadim Gorodetskiy practices practicing medicine in Moscow, Russian Federation.
 Mr. Gorodetskiy is rated as an Elite expert by MediFind in the treatment of Felty Syndrome.
-His top areas of expertise are Felty Syndrome, Splenomegaly, Schnitzler Syndrome, and Adult T-Cell Leukemia.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Felty Syndrome, Splenomegaly, Schnitzler Syndrome, and Adult T-Cell Leukemia.

 Treating the RA, however, should improve Felty syndrome.